Anthony-R-G/ConservationApp/README.md

 | :------: | :------: | :------: | :------: |
 |![screen 1](https://i.imgur.com/4LOHr9o.png) | ![screen 2](https://i.imgur.com/E4Ayd80.png) |![screen 3](https://i.imgur.com/h6s1IGG.png)|![screen 4](https://i.imgur.com/HEA6LRg.png)|

-•The initial presentation of the individual species page is a cover page for the specific animal that was selected from the list before.
+•The initial appearance of this page is a cover page for the selected animal with minimal text.

 •Scrolling up on this page will adjust the UI to scale/pin to the top and bring up an overview of the species.